Dealing with Stress: Meditation

 When to Meditate:

 There is no best time to meditate.
 Find a quiet setting with ample time to complete your session.
-Most people choose the early morning or evening to do their meditating.
-Pick a time that suites your lifestyle, but be consistent.
+Most people choose the early morning or evening to do their meditation.
+Pick a time that suits your lifestyle, but be consistent.

 How Long to Meditate: